arcticfox1919/arowana/README.md

 A lightweight HTTP server framework for Dart.It is based on the [shelf](https://github.com/dart-lang/shelf) library for handling HTTP requests and implements a high-performance routing with reference to Golang's Gin framework.

+It can be used in Flutter and run to mobile platforms.

 ## Usage